 There is room for improvement in bilateral economic relations.
-In 2012, Germany exported goods worth EUR 2.9 million to Bhutan (compared with EUR 6.6 million in 2011) and imported from there goods worth EUR 1.1 million (compared with EUR 0.8 million in 2011).
 The main German exports to Bhutan are machinery, electrical goods, manufacturing plant and paper goods.
-Iron and steel are Bhutan’s principal exports to Germany, accounting for 92.6 per cent of German imports from there (Germany Trade & Invest 2013).
+Germany’s principal imports from Bhutan are iron and steel.
+In 2015, bilateral trade was worth a total of EUR 64.99 million, putting Bhutan in 148th place among Germany’s trading partners.
 As there are currently no long-term bilateral trade or investment projects, even minor business transactions can have a considerable impact on the bilateral balance of trade from one year to the next.

-Bhutan is generally interested in economic cooperation with Germany and has for many years taken advantage of bilateral training and further-education courses held there, e.g. those offered by the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) or those organised for young diplomats at the Federal Foreign Office.
+Bilaterally, Bhutan has for many years taken advantage of training and further-education courses held in Germany.
 Young executives from Bhutan’s administrative sector and from non-governmental organisations receive practical training in Germany as part of the German Academic Exchange Service’s (DAAD) Postgraduate Courses for Professionals with Relevance to Developing Countries.
-Every year, three to four Bhutanese students are awarded scholarships enabling them to complete a two-year master’s programme.
+Every year, a number of scholarships are awarded, enabling a two-year master’s programme to be completed.

-In addition, several German associations are engaged in Bhutan and maintain their own contacts to partner organisations there, e.g. Bhutanhilfe e.V., Pro Bhutan e.V. and the Deutsche Bhutan-Himalaya Gesellschaft e.V.
+Germany’s political foundations include Bhutan in their regional projects.
+In addition, several German associations are engaged in Bhutan and maintain their own contacts to partner organisations there, e.g. Bhutan Hilfe e.V., Pro Bhutan e.V. and the Deutsche Bhutan Himalaya Gesellschaft e.V.